-Another possible contribution to streamflow increase could be the meltwater from glaciers at least in the Indigirka river basin where glaciers take up to 0.12% of the total basin area. current climate the glaciers of the region melt more intensively in July and August so their input to streamflow would be intuitively expected during those months. .
-In the headwaters of the Indigirka river (ID 3488, 51 100 km2) the glaciers share is the highest among studied rivers and amounts up to 0.30% of the basin area, however no significant trend of streamflow is observed in July and August.
-The next downstream gauge of the Indigirka River (ID 3489, F = 83 500 km2) exhibits monotonical increase of streamflow in August from 1944 to 2015 which is mainly explained by increasing streamflow of its tributary, the Elgi River (ID 3507) where no glaciers are found.
-Huss and Hock (2018) estimated hydrological response to current and future glacier mass loss; according to their simulations, annual maximum input of glacier runoff to streamflow in the Indigirka River basin have been passed in the period of 1980-2010 and expected to decline in the future., It will also be accompanied by the change of timing of glacier runoff.
-In the Indigirka River basin glacier runoff is expected to increase by 20-40% in June and drop by 20% in average in other months (Huss and Hock, 2018).
+Another possible contribution to streamflow increase could be the meltwater from glaciers, at least in the Indigirka river basin where glaciers take up to 0.12% of the total basin area.
+Dyurgerov and Carter (2004) studied glacier retreat and their input into increased streamflow of the Arctic Rivers.
+Bliss et al. (2014) assessed the global-scale response of glacier runoff to climate change based on scenario modelling, and have proposed that the Canadian and Russian Arctic region exhibits steady increases of glacier runoff consequently changing the hydrological regime.

+Under the current climate, the glaciers of the region melt more intensively in July and August so their input to streamflow would be expected during those months.
+In the headwaters of the Indigirka river (ID 3488, 51 100 km2) the area occupied by glaciers is the highest among the studied rivers and amounts to 0.30% of the basin area, however no significant trend of streamflow is observed in July and August.
+The next-most downstream gauge of the Indigirka River (ID 3489, 83 500 km2) exhibits a monotonical increase of streamflow in August from 1944 to 2015 which is mainly explained by increasing streamflow of its tributary, the Elgi River (ID 3507) where no glaciers are found.
+Huss and Hock (2018) estimated the hydrological response to current and future glacier mass loss; according to their simulations, annual maximum input of glacier runoff to streamflow in the Indigirka River basin was passed in the period 1980-2010 and is expected to decline in the future.
+It will also be accompanied by the change of timing of glacier runoff.
+In the Indigirka River basin, glacier runoff is expected to increase by 20-40% in June and drop by 20% on average in other months (Huss and Hock, 2018).

-Liljedahl et al. (2017) have found that in Jarvis Creek (634 km2), (a subbasin of the Tanana and Yukon Rivers), the excess discharge sourced from mountain glaciers has not only increased headwater streamﬂow, aquifer recharge, and storage but has also increased aquifer capacity – all with the ﬁnal effect of increasing winter discharge in lower gauges.
-Ananicheva (2014) estimated the losses of glacier ice volumes for the Suntar-Khayata and Chersky Ranges as 1.7 and 1.4 km3 for the period of 1945-2003 and 1970-2003 respectively.
-1.7 km3 in 58 years would give an additional inflow of 0.35 mm per year which by order is comparable with the increase of streamflow in the Indigirka River (ID 3489) in November and December together for the same period.
-The fact that the change points of the increase of streamflow in late autumn – earlier winter occurred about 10-18 years earlier at downstream gauge (ID 3489) in comparison with headwater gauge (ID 3488) does not contradict this hypothesis.
-But the same pattern of more early change points at downstream gauge is observed at nested gauges of the Adycha river (ID 3443, 3445) where glacier impact would be negligible due to their tiny area (about 1.35 km2 in total).
+Liljedahl et al. (2017) have found that in Jarvis Creek (634 km2), (a sub-basin of the Tanana and Yukon Rivers), the excess discharge sourced from mountain glaciers has not only increased headwater streamﬂow, aquifer recharge, and storage but has also increased aquifer capacity – all with the ﬁnal effect of increasing winter discharge in lower gauges.
+Ananicheva (2014) estimated the loss of glacier ice volumes for the Suntar-Khayata and Chersky Ranges as 1.7 and 1.4 km3 for the period of 1945-2003 and 1970-2003 respectively.
+1.7 km3 in 58 years would give an additional inflow of 0.35 mm per year which is comparable with the increase of streamflow in the Indigirka River (ID 3489) in November and December for the same period.
+The fact that the change points of the increase of streamflow in late autumn – early winter occurred about 10-18 years earlier at downstream gauge (ID 3489) in comparison with headwater gauge (ID 3488) does not contradict this hypothesis.
+But the same pattern of more early change points at a downstream gauge is observed at nested gauges of the Adycha river (ID 3443, 3445) where glacier impact would be negligible due to their tiny area in this catchment (about 1.35 km2 in total).

 The melt of rock glaciers and aufeis, which are widespread in the study area, may have a similar effect of additional water input.
-According to Lytkin and Galanin (2016), 540 rock glaciers are identified within Suntar-Khayata Range with a distribution density of 8.4 objects per 100 km2.
+According to Lytkin and Galanin (2016), 540 rock glaciers are identified within the Suntar-Khayata Range with a distribution density of 8.4 objects per 100 km2.